EmmanuelInyang/altschool-second-semester/vagrant-project/README.md

 <h2>Specifications:</h2>
 <h3>Infrastructure Configuration:</h3>
-Deploy two Ubuntu systems:
+    Deploy two Ubuntu systems:<br>
-    Master node: This node should be capable of acting as a control system.
+        Master node: This node should be capable of acting as a control system.<br>
-    Slave node: This node will be managed by the master node.
+        Slave node: This node will be managed by the master node.<br>